 What is Smoke Testing?

 Smoke Testing is a preliminary test to ensure that the major features of a software application work correctly.
-It is often referred to as “Build Verification Testing”.
+It is often referred to as "Build Verification Testing" (BVT) and is performed before detailed functional or regression testing begins.

 - Verify that the critical functions of the application are working